 When visiting Vietnam during Tet, there’s no shortage of opportunities to taste Chung cake.
 In major cities like Hanoi, Ho Chi Minh City, and Hue, local markets, street vendors, and traditional Tet fairs will often have Banh Chung available for purchase.
 Here are a few notable places to find authentic Banh Chung:

-- Dong Xuan Market in Hanoi: This bustling market is a great place to find freshly made Chung cakes from local vendors.
+- Dong Xuan Market Hanoi: This bustling market is a great place to find freshly made Chung cakes from local vendors.

 - Ben Thanh Market in Ho Chi Minh City: Known for its wide array of Vietnamese street foods, Ben Thanh Market is a must-visit during Tet for sampling different Chung cake variations.